 Section E (First Nations Programs) describes the corporate Unit at General Headquarters that provides centralized co-ordination of several Aboriginal Policing Initiatives.
 Its most significant initiatives or programs are the Nishnawbe-Aski Police Service Investigative Support Unit (NAPS), the Integrated Support Services Unit (ISSU), and Native Awareness Training.
 These speak to the OPP's investment in partnerships and integration with First Nations police services, and to training on Aboriginal issues.
-They are discussed in the first of two morning sessions on Day Two.
+They were discussed in the first of two morning sessions on Day Two.

-Section F (Regional Operational Initiatives) describes the role of the Aboriginal Liaison - Operations and locally-based units, including Regional Aboriginal Strategy Committees, Aboriginal Relations Teams (ART) and Major Event Liaison Teams (MELT).
+Section F (Regional Operational Initiatives) describes the role of the Aboriginal Liaison - Operations and locally-based units, including Regional Aboriginal Strategy Committees,

+Aboriginal Relations Teams (ART) and Major Event Liaison Teams (MELT).
 These are designed to provide specialized support and assistance in building community-police relationships, and in successfully resolving conflicts.
 These will be discussed in the second morning session on Day Two.

 Section G (Critical Incident Response) introduces the OPP's newly developed A Framework for Police Preparedness for Aboriginal Critical Incidents and describes the OPP's Crisis Negotiator Program and its enhancements, which include the training of Aboriginal crisis negotiators.
-These topics will be discussed in the first afternoon session on Day Two.
+These topics were discussed in the first afternoon session on Day Two.
+Commissioner Boniface, in her testimony at the Inquiry, also introduced refinements to the Framework, arising out of the OPP and Chiefs of Ontario presentations, as well as during the OPP Integrated Response Simulation.
+These refinements are also discussed in Section G.

 Section H (Mentoring Aboriginal Members) will address some of the supports provided by the OPP to its Aboriginal members and outlines initiatives that allow these members to give back to their communities.